CkyBlue/ADT_Wise/README.md

 Link to introduction to project on YouTube: 'https://youtu.be/ThwKE4wxkCo'

-Link to an executable (that should hopefully work) for Windows 64-bit: 'https://drive.google.com/open?id=17QmOIxYPm57fvy2MuyIBAwE9zY22_Qr-'
+Link to an executable (that should hopefully work) for 64-bit Windows: 'https://drive.google.com/open?id=17QmOIxYPm57fvy2MuyIBAwE9zY22_Qr-'

 The framework being worked here is meant to allow easily breaking down a complex algorithm such as an ADT operation like 'insert into Queue' and let you see how the data changes as the method moves to completion.